-Summer in the gardens
+Summer colour in the gardens

 Hidden from view

-As you enter the gardens the view over the Upton estate unfolds in front of you.
+As you enter the historic gardens, the view over the Upton estate unfolds in front of you.
 Walk to the end of the lawn and all is revealed, the rows of terraced planting tumble down to the kitchen garden and Mirror Pool.
 Wander down, and along the terraces, every row and turn gives a new view of the gardens with different colourful flowers to see.

-A swimming pool!
+A swimming pool

-Part of that management scheme which has been carefully thought through is to rotate the garden areas as they come into season; for example throughout the winter and into early spring we enable visitors to follow the spring bulbs.
+Part of that management scheme is to rotate the garden areas as they come into season; for example throughout the winter and into early spring we enable visitors to follow the spring bulbs.
 Walking on hard pathways, with other areas being viewed from a distance to show off the structure of the plants.

 This will be followed by the first early herbaceous border coming into flower and other areas will open as the year goes on.

 Get involved with garden events

 Until early September

 See Kitty's noticeboard for seasonal highlights to look for in Upton's summer gardens.
 You'll find her notices in the plant centre on your way to the garden entrance.
 Pick up her tips on seasonal jobs to do in your own garden or allotment.